ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: Module_Not_Found_Error, No module named 'cv2'.
 ### Source Installation:
+Source installation of opencv module requires quite a number of preinstalled programs to compile different libraries of opencv from source.
 Install developer tools by running the following command:
 ```
 sudo apt-get install unzip pkg-config           # add `cmake` & `build-essential` if you haven't installed them previously.
 ```